zishanverse/MCP-learning-path-generator/README.md

 ## Usage

-1. Enter your Google ai studio API key and pipedream URLs in the sidebar
-2. Select your preferred secondary tool (Drive or Notion)
+1. Ensure your `.env` file has all required API keys
+2. Make sure Composio integrations are connected (see Configuration above)
+3. In the Streamlit app sidebar:
+   - Select AI model(s) for comparison
+   - Choose secondary tool: None, Drive, or Notion
-3. Enter your learning goal (e.g., "I want to learn python basics in 3 days")
+4. Enter your learning goal (e.g., "I want to learn python basics in 3 days")
-4. Click "Generate Learning Path" to create your personalized learning plan
+5. Click "Generate Learning Path" to create your personalized learning plan

+**Note**: YouTube integration is always enabled.
+Drive and Notion are optional.

 ## Project Structure